ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

-Following submissions by the parties, the Arbitral Tribunal shall appoint the expert, define his terms of reference after having heard the parties and fix a time-limit for the lodging of his report.
+The Arbitral Tribunal shall appoint the expert, define his terms of reference after having heard the parties and fix a time-limit for the lodging of his report.

 The expert will be sworn by the Arbitral Tribunal or by the state court of competent jurisdiction or will make an affirmation on his honour to be truthful.